Text only (Large) ¦ Text only (Small)

 Feedback:

 Summary: Young and alone on a long road,/ Once I lost my way: / Rich I felt when I found another; / Man rejoices in man.
 The story of Gimli and Legolas (slashy, oh yes.
-Cam's fist, last and only slash story).
+Cam's fist, last

 A/N: Expect a lot of references to Nordic mythology and language.
 Tolkien borrowed, as do I.